lsyt1/PaddleMaterials/README.md

 For more information on how to use PaddleMaterials to train and fine tune a model, please refer to the [documentation](get_started.md).

+## 📈 Traffic analytics

+- Workflow `.github/workflows/traffic-metrics.yml` runs daily at 01:00 UTC (or manually) to collect repository views and clone/download stats via the GitHub traffic API.
+- History is persisted to `output/traffic/traffic_metrics.csv`, and a trend chart is written to `output/traffic/traffic_trend.png`.
+- Clone counts are treated as download counts; unique clone counts are treated as unique downloaders/visitors.

 ## 👩‍👩‍👧‍👦 Cooperation